-Henry Kissinger: Nobel-prize winning ‘warmonger’ has died at age 100
+Henry Kissinger: Nobel Prize-winning ‘warmonger’ has died at age 100

 This set a high bar for the geostrategists who followed, from Zbigniew Brzezinski to Madeleine Albright and Condoleezza Rice.
 For some, however, Kissinger’s supposed brilliance was played up for effect.

-“Much has been said of Kissinger’s genius and Bismarck-like realpolitik,” said del Pero, author of The Eccentric Realist: Henry Kissinger and the Shaping of American Foreign Policy.
+“Much has been said of Kissinger’s genius and Bismarck-like realpolitik,” said Del Pero, author of The Eccentric Realist: Henry Kissinger and the Shaping of American Foreign Policy.

 “He achieved successes in his tenure, of course, but some of them – the opening to China, the SALT accords with Moscow – were more or less inevitable and were already explored under Johnson.
 The war in Vietnam was prolonged in the search for chimerical, as much as cynical, peace with honour.”

-Kissinger Associates
+Kissinger associates

 Kissinger left office at the end of Ford’s term but continued to advise presidents, write about global relations and discuss Iraq, Syria, Ukraine and other wars on television.
 His secretive firm, Kissinger Associates, Inc, counsels clients on business strategy.